enhance-dev/enhance-styles/v7/README.md

 npm i @enhance/styles
 ```

 With the package installed, you can now interact with its CLI via the use of [`npx`](https://docs.npmjs.com/cli/v10/commands/npx).
-For example, to generate a CSS file at the path `./public/enhance-styles.css` using the default configuration:
+For example, to generate your styles at the path `./public/enhance-styles.css` using the default configuration:

 ```shell
 npx enhance-styles --output=./public/enhance-styles.css